 You can use both Cloud Identity and Access Management and Kubernetes RBAC to control access to your GKE cluster:

-Cloud IAM is not specific to Kubernetes; it provides identity management for multiple Google Cloud Platform products, and operates primarily at the level of the GCP project.
+Cloud IAM is not specific to Kubernetes; it provides identity management for multiple Google Cloud products, and operates primarily at the level of the Google Cloud project.

 Kubernetes RBAC is a core component of Kubernetes and allows you to create and grant roles (sets of permissions) for any object or type of object within the cluster.

 In GKE, Cloud IAM and Kubernetes RBAC are integrated to authorize users to perform actions if they have sufficient permissions according to either tool.
-This is an important part of bootstrapping a GKE cluster, since by default GCP users do not have any Kubernetes RBAC RoleBindings.
+This is an important part of bootstrapping a GKE cluster, since by default Google Cloud users do not have any Kubernetes RBAC RoleBindings.

-In order to authorize users using GCP accounts, the client must
+In order to authorize users using Google Cloud accounts, the client must

 be correctly configured to authenticate using those accounts first.
 For example,